St Patrick's Cathedral, Parramatta: Redesign and works following fire

+Organ

 The Norman and Beard late-Victorian English romantic pipe organ, built in 1898, was installed in 2006.
 This 19th-century organ was transferred from St Saviour's Anglican Church in Knightsbridge, London.
 Stephen Bicknell designed a new organ case in collaboration with Romaldo Giurgola and the instrument was restored and installed in Parramatta Cathedral by Peter Jewkes and Associates.
 The organ specifications were further enhanced in 2014 with the addition of several digital ranks of pedal pipes, including 32' Contra-Bourdon, 32' Contra-ophicleide, 16' Major bass; and additional switching devices for the transfer of swell reeds to pedal.